haf/expecto/README.md

     [<EntryPoint>]
     let main args = defaultMainThisAssembly args

+This `defaultMainThisAssembly` function admits a "/m" parameter passed through the command-line to run tests in parallel.

 You can single out tests by filtering them by name.
 For example:

     tests